Premarital sex: United States

 During this period of sexual liberation, sexual media and pornography became more prevalent and normalized premarital sex.
 People who watched pornography viewed both adult and teenage premarital sex as societally acceptable.

 However, premarital sex was considered unacceptable by 30% of the population in a 2014 study, while 29% found it acceptable, and 36% considered it not a moral issue.

 Poland

 According to a 2021 Internet poll conducted for Wirtualna Polska, 23% of responders considered premarital sex a sin.

 Russia

 A VCIOM survey has shown that 34% of Russians do not accept sex before marriage, with 13% considering it always reprehensible.

 Studies

 According to a 2004 peer-reviewed study published in the Journal of Marriage and Family found that women who have more than one premarital sexual relationship have a higher likelihood in the long run of disruptions if ever married, with this effect being the "strongest for women who have multiple premarital co-residential unions".
 Kahn and London (1991) found that premarital sex and divorce are positively correlated.

-Law

-In December 2022 Indonesia's parliament passed a bill that partially criminalizes sex outside marriage and cohabitation.
-Government officials have stated that the new criminal code respects privacy and human rights, due to the law being codified and complaint based, which can only be filed by a spouse or parents or children.
-With the code, government expected that local law enforcement will not invade privacy due to being codified and there will be no more local regulation sweeping power to their local law enforcement.
-"When these articles are regulated in the criminal code, there would definitely be no raids," deputy minister of the Ministry of Law and Human Rights said.
-He explained that so far, there have been regulations in several regions based on which, officers of the Municipal Police (Satpol PP) have carried out raids at hotels and inns.

-After the articles are regulated in the criminal code and an explanation is provided, those regulations that are beneath the law will all be revoked, he said.
-Indonesia is predominantly Muslim.